nktnlx/data_analysis_portfolio/README.md

 **Results:** created an analytical dashboard to support daily activities of a company involved in apartments renting business.

 ## Study Projects
-In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.
+In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or while just having fun with data and code.

+### advanced ab testing course
+**Description:** Advanced A/B testing course by [karpov.courses](https://karpov.courses/simulator-ab).
+This self-paced course explores such topics as Basics of Statistics, Hypothesis testing, Experimental design, Design testing, Confidence intervals, Improving test sensitivity, Metric selection, Cuped, Stratification, Multiple testing, Traffic splitting, Analysis of ratio metrics (Linearization and Delta Method) and a Complete A/B testing pipeline.
+All with an extensive coding practice in Python.
+**Repository:** Check the repository having my solutions on Advanced A/B testing course tasks and challenges ---> [go to repo..](https://github.com/nktnlx/ab_testing_advanced_course)
+**Status:** Completed in June 2023 (please, check the certificates section below).

 ### algorithms training by yandex
 **Description:** Algorithms Training 3.0 by Yandex.
 [The course official page](https://yandex.ru/yaintern/algorithm-training).